Unified Embodied VLM Reasoning with Robotic Action via Autoregressive Discretized Pre-training

 \subsection{Embodied Reasoning and Benchmarks}

-As robotic systems scale beyond primitive execution, research has focused on the intersection of high-level reasoning and low-level control, necessitating robust benchmarks to evaluate these embodied reasoning capabilities.
+As robotic systems scale beyond primitive execution, research has focused on the intersection of high-level reasoning and low-level control, necessitating robust embodied reasoning capabilities and benchmarks.

 \paragraph{Hierarchical Planning} Early research in hierarchical planning utilized pre-trained or fine-tuned Large Language Models (LLMs) to decompose complex goals into high-level sub-tasks, which were then executed by specialized low-level policies~\cite{saycan, huang2022language, driess2023palm, huang2022inner, rth, liang2022code, zeng2022socratic, mees2022grounding, sharma2022skill, hirobot}.
 Subsequent efforts have focused on developing more structured reasoning systems.
-For instance, industrial-scale projects such as Genimi Robotics~\cite{gemini_robotics} augment sub-task planning with auxiliary information—including affordance estimation and detection results—to better guide low-level control.
-Similarly, frameworks like RoboBrain~\cite{robobrain} aim to endow VLMs with specific embodied capabilities, such as planning and affordance perception, through fine-tuning the model on curated, fine-grained datasets.
-However, such separation between high-level reasoning and low-level action prediction often results in misalignment, where the physical agent fails to adhere strictly to the reasoning instructions.
+Efforts like Gemini Robotics~\cite{gemini_robotics} and RoboBrain~\cite{robobrain} augment planning via auxiliary affordances or specialized fine-tuning.
+However, separating high-level reasoning from low-level control often causes misalignment, where physical execution diverges from reasoning instructions.

 \paragraph{Reasoning Integration and Co-training} To bridge the gap between abstract planning and physical execution, recent frameworks integrate reasoning directly into the policy's inference pipeline, either through explicit intermediate traces or implicit large-scale co-training~\cite{black2025pi05, zawalski2024robotic, Lin2025onetwovla, Zhou2025chatvla, qu2025eo, ecot-light}.
 Embodied Chain-of-Thought (ECoT)~\cite{zawalski2024robotic} trains VLAs to generate explicit multi-step reasoning outputs before predicting actions. \(\pi_{0.5}\)~\cite{black2025pi05} employs a two-stage strategy that pre-trains on diverse multimodal data to acquire broad semantic priors before fine-tuning a continuous control expert.
 Recent works further explore reasoning and generalization through \(\pi_{0}\)-style co-training or purely autoregressive approaches~\cite{Lin2025onetwovla, Zhou2025chatvla, qu2025eo, yang2025instructvla}.